AndreyBocharnikov/exam_list/README.md

-lish.h is a list itself.
-Everything else is test.
+#### lish.h is an implementation of the std::list.
+Everything else is test files.